Peter W. Rodino: House Judiciary Committee chairman

+Watergate hearings

 Later in 1973, after President Richard Nixon fired Watergate Special Prosecutor Archibald Cox on October 20, in what became known as the "Saturday Night Massacre", numerous presidential impeachment related resolutions were proposed in the House.
 Speaker of the House Carl Albert referred them to the Judiciary Committee.
-The resultant impeachment process against Richard Nixon put Rodino, who until then had kept a low profile in Congress, front and center in the political limelight.
+The resultant impeachment inquiry and public hearings put Rodino, who until then had kept a low profile in Congress, front and center in the political limelight.
 "If fate had been looking for one of the powerhouses of Congress, it wouldn't have picked me", he told a reporter at the time.

 The committee spent eight months gathering evidence and pressing the president to comply with subpoenas for White House tape recordings and documents.
 In 2005, John Doar, who was Special Counsel to the Judiciary Committee during the Watergate hearings, said of Rodino:

 As the Judiciary Committee prepared to vote on the first article of impeachment in July 1974, Rodino said: "We have deliberated.
 We have been patient.
 We have been fair.
 Now the American people, the House of Representatives and the Constitution and the whole history of our republic demand that we make up our minds."
 The committee, with six Republicans joining the Democratic majority, passed three of the five articles of impeachment.
 In a 1989 interview with Susan Stamberg of National Public Radio, Rodino recalled that after the committee finished its work on the impeachment articles, he went to a room in back of the committee chambers, called his wife and cried.
 He also stated:

+Ford Vice Presidential Hearing

 Rodino presided over Gerald Ford's December 1973 vice presidential confirmation hearing before the House Judiciary Committee.
 He also was appointed twice by the House as one of the managers to conduct (prosecute) impeachment trials against U.S. federal judges: Nevada judge Harry Claiborne in 1986 (for tax evasion) and Florida judge (and later congressman) Alcee Hastings in 1988 (for perjury).
 While he served during the trial of Claiborne, he was replaced at the start of the 101st United States Congress as an impeachment manager for the Hastings trial, before the trial had begun.